Coldcard/wordlist-paper/xor-example.md

 ---

-# XOR Seed Example Using 3 Parts
+# 24 Words XOR Seed Example Using 3 Parts

 ## Seed A  (1 of 3)